gillerick/birthdays-assessment/README.md

 Bonus points for following Test-Driven Development.

 Please do not overcomplicate the code.
 You don’t need a web framework, database or message queues for this submission.
 Keep it simple!

+Instructions
+1. To run the application, execute `make run` command in the terminal
+2. To run the unit tests, execute the `make test` command in terminal
+3. To run the application and tests, execute the `make all` command